soodoku/tldr/summaries/42_news_that_matters.md

 ### Lead Story

 * Exp.
 14 --- lead story or midway during 30 min. newscast.
-2 topics so 4 conditions in all.
+2 topics, so 4 conditions in all.
-* Mixed results --- ~ 14 pts on education but 2 on education. a week later 83 of 121 responded and apparently an effect on both topics.
+* Mixed results --- ~ 14 pts on education but two on education.
+A week later, 83 of 121 responded, and apparently, an effect on both topics.

 ### Het.
 Treat. for Agenda Setting: Personal Situation